emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 ## Usage

 ### 1. Setup
-Ensure the necessary tools (yaf, super_mediator, tshark) are installed and accessible in your system's PATH.
+Ensure the necessary tools (YAF, super_mediator, tshark) are installed and accessible in your system's PATH.
 Update any required paths in the scripts to point to your data directories.

 ### 2. Running the Scripts